Manage application tokens

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the active organization, and then select the organization where you want to create a token.
+2. In the Settings navigation menu, make sure the enterprise/organization filter is set to the organization that you want to manage.

 3. In the Settings navigation menu, click Tokens.

-4. In the Generate New Token section, select a default or custom role to assign to the token.
+4. In the Generate New Token section, select a role to assign to the token.

 Select a role to see the associated permissions.
-For more information, see Token roles.
+For more information, see Application token roles.

-7. Copy or download the Application Token Details and store them securely.
+7. Click Generate Token, copy or download the token (AstraCS:…), and then store it securely.
 The Astra Portal shows the token details only once.

-1. To generate a token, use POST /v2/clientIdSecrets:
+1. To generate a token for an organization, you can use either POST /v2/tokens or POST /v2/clientIdSecrets:

 curl -sS -L -X POST "https://api.astra.datastax.com/v2/clientIdSecrets" \